thomastech/PixelRadio/docs/User_Manual/GpioTab.md

 The `GPIO BOOT STATES` group is used to configure the three GPIO pin states at boot time.

 After boot, the GPIO pins are typically managed by the Serial, MQTT, or HTTP Controllers.
+The command keywords used to control the GPIO pins are summarized on the [RDS Controllers page](Controllers.md#command-keywords).
-However, for Local Control the boot state entries can also be changed during runtime.
+For Local Control the GPIO Tab's boot state entries can be changed during runtime.

 ### GPIO PIN 19